"False"

 Identifiers are important for analysis

 Persistent identifiers are useful in various bibliometric analyses, such as mapping scholarly publishing in different research fields.
-For instance, unique identifiers are used to trace how a publication or dataset is cited.
-It is also possible to see how a publication or dataset is mentioned in, for example, news sources and social media, known as altmetrics.
+For instance, unique identifiers help trace how a publication or dataset is cited.
+They also make it possible to see how a publication or dataset is mentioned in, for example, news sources and social media, known as altmetrics.

 You can read more about bibliometrics and altmetrics here: